 People on the left side of the scale are more likely to use their own initiative while those to the right are more comfortable responding.
-The yellow and red zones are cautions for commission sales as they are less likely to prospect and will need more coaching.
+The yellow and red zones are cautions for highly competitive commission based sales roles as they are less likely to prospect and will need more coaching.